EconometricInstitute/feb22012-programming-website/data/week5/1-generics.md

 ```

 In this example, it makes sense that if we have a way to order persons, we can also
 use that method to order students.
-By using the right type constraints,
+By using the right type constraints, we can inform
+the compiler that we want this to be possible.

 **Main take-away:** these *generic type constraints* appear in some methods of the
 Collections framework to make sure that we can do things we would expect are possible,